 Nonetheless, sex and gender aren’t fully separate from each other.
 Alok Vaid-Menon, a gender non-conforming performance artist and educator, does a beautiful job of explaining that separating gender as “cultural” and sex as “biological” neglects that biological sex is also cultural.
 That is, many cultures don’t perceive adornment as a supplement to the body.
 In other words, ‘this is not my costume, it’s my being’.

-This relevant because many languages designate objects in terms of their gender.
+This is relevant because many languages designate objects in terms of their gender.
 In French, for example, chairs are referred to in feminine terms.
 This function of language highlights an interesting characteristic of gender — that gender is a human invention and assigned through cultural norms.

 Simply put, gender is an invention of the people around an individual, about the individual.

-In some cultures, the sex a person is assigned at birth largely determines how they are allowed to presented in society, the emotions they are allowed express, and the roles they get to play in society.
+In some cultures, the sex a person is assigned at birth largely determines how they are allowed to present in society, the emotions they are allowed express, and the roles they get to play in society.
 Thankfully, most people now acknowledge that masculinity and femininity are separate from sex, and at best, loosely correlated with gender.

 People assigned male at birth can be feminine, right alongside people who are assigned female at birth.
 The same is true in reverse.
 People assigned female at birth can be masculine, alongside people who are assigned male at birth.